<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <item>

-<category><![CDATA[creative direction]]></category>
+<category><![CDATA[creative culture]]></category>

 <category><![CDATA[David Gensler]]></category>